wmgeolab/scope/.github/ISSUE_TEMPLATE/new-function-request--well-defined-io-.md

+ffsadfsakjl

 ---
-name: New Function Request (Well Defined IO)
+#name: New Function Request (Well Defined IO)
-about: Issues used for new function requests
+#about: Issues used for new function requests
-title: "[FUNCTION]"
+#title: "[FUNCTION]"
-labels: help wanted
+#labels: help wanted
-assignees: ''
+#assignees: ''

 ---